rdsea/bigdataplatforms/tutorials/kafka-bigdata-gcp/README.md

 ```
 Then:
 ```
-USE water1234;
+USE water_data;

 SELECT * FROM comments LIMIT 10;
 ```
-You should observe water1234 records persisted in Cassandra.
+You should observe water_data records persisted in Cassandra.

+### Do same for the second dataset
+Repeat the above steps to create another topic (e.g., `bts_data`), set up another Kafka Connect Cassandra sink connector, and produce the BTS monitoring dataset into Kafka.

 ### (Optional) Scaling and Performance Considerations

 - Increase Kafka topic partitions to improve throughput.